mvolkmann/context-easy/README.md

 When using Redux to manage application state, all the state is held in a single store.
+This can be thought of like a client-side database that holds multiple collections of object.
-This provides the potential for all components to have access to any part of the state and dispatch actions that update any of it.
+It provides the potential for all components to have access to any part of the state and dispatch actions that update any of it.